dotoscat/toyblock3/docs/index.rst

    :caption: Contents:

 Toyblock3 is a small Entity-Component System.
-It just provides tools to contruct systems and helps you to contruct entities.
+It just provides tools to contruct systems and helps you to manage entities.

 .. autoclass:: toyblock3.System
     :members: